aseaboyer/laudenslegends/_posts/2021-4-6-The-Triboar-Trail-Part-1.md

 The adventures find themselves in a troublesome predicament.
 They can not leave the wagon full of goods idle for fear of opportunists, but they suspect their employers may be captured.
 Nalfos suggests that they hide the cart just off the trail.
 They clear the scene to not give cause to slow down for any travelers passing through.

 The three adventurers sleep under the cart, taking turns keeping watch throughout the night.
-The only disturbances are the snores and shifting of a drunken barbarian woman
+The only disturbances are the snores and shifting of a drunken barbarian woman.